Neural Bregman Divergences for Distance Learning: Neural Bregman divergence learning

 Prior works on the ICNN have only tried piecewise linear activation functions such as the ReLU variants for $g(\cdot) = \max(x,0)$; we instead use the Softplus activation $g(x) = \log(1 + \exp(x))$ which lends the network smoothness and strict convexity.
-This is an important design choice as evaluating $\nabla \phi(y)$ involves the second derivatives, which for any piecewise learning activation is zero almost everywhere.
-This causes vanishing gradients in the computation of $\langle \nabla \phi(y), x - y \rangle$ and restricts its capacity to learn.
-In our tests ReLU activation functions prevented effective learning entirely.
-Thus our choice of $g(x)$, combined with an appropriate parametrization of the non-negative layers in the ICNN, outperforms the default approach in divergence learning tasks.
+This is an important design choice as learning $\nabla \phi(y)$ involves the second derivatives, which for any piecewise activation is zero.
+This causes vanishing gradients in the $\langle \nabla \phi(y), x - y \rangle$ term, restricting the capacity to learn.
+We further discuss its representational capacity in \ref{sec:softplus}.

+\textbf{Efficient Computation.} In order to backpropagate a loss through the $\nabla \phi(y)$ term in \ref{eqn:bregman}, we use double backpropagation as in \citet{Drucker}.
+Normally computing the gradient of $\nabla \phi(y)$ would involve constructing the Hessian, with a resulting quadratic increase in computation and memory use.
+Double backpropagation uses automatic differentiation to efficiently compute gradients with respect to the inputs with the ``Jacobian vector product''~\citep{Frostig2021}, so that $\langle \nabla \phi(y), x - y \rangle$ can be computed in the cost of evaluating $\phi(y)$ one additional time.
+Since there are already three calls to $\phi$, this is only a 25\% increase in computational overhead to backpropagate through \cref{eqn:bregman}, provided we have a learnable representation of $\phi$.
+This functionality has been implemented in the PyTorch API~\citep{paszke2017automatic}.
+Furthermore, we can vectorize the Bregman divergence over a pairwise matrix, making our method \textit{significantly more computationally efficient} than prior approaches.
+In particular, avoiding the $\mathcal{O}(K)$ max-affine computation of Deep-div cuts our training time in half (\cref{tab:runtime}).
+We show empirical timings, along with discussion, in \cref{sec:discussion}.